 All staff are made aware of their individual roles in safeguarding and promoting the welfare of children as part of the induction process, given copies of the procedures they must follow if they suspect abuse or neglect and are able to put these procedures into practice.
 Training is available through the BSCP and online, staff are expected to complete training at least every three years, and when ever new changes or legislation require before that.
+Staff are also

-Our Designated Lead Professional's are Mrs Kelly Booker and Mrs Caroline Kellerher, they have lead responsibility for safeguarding and child protection issues.
+Our Designated Lead Professional's are Rachel Parker and Lisa Owen, they have lead responsibility for safeguarding and child protection issues.
 They are first port of call for any staff with safeguarding concerns, and will deal with all incidents, referrals and cases.
 They will work alongside other professionals.
-They attend the full day training course for Designated Leads.
+They attend all necessary training courses for Designated Leads as set out by the Local Authority.